 Edible products that aren’t sweet and aren’t likely to attract children, such as cannabis-infused crackers or butter, won’t be banned by the province.
 However, in Quebec cannabis-infused beverages will be limited to 5 mg (the federal limit is 10 mg), and cannabis skin, hair and nail creams will be banned for sale as well.

 It is unclear if Quebec’s ban on cannabis-infused topical products will include CBD skin creams and beauty products.
-Considering CBD does not produce a high nor would they be ingested, it would seem a ban on such items would be heavy-handed move by the province.
+Considering CBD does not produce a high nor would the topical products be ingested, it would seem a ban on such items would be heavy-handed move by the province.

 Ottawa will legalize edibles, topicals, concentrates and other derivative products on Oct.
 17. But cannabis companies will be required to prove their products are in compliance with federal rules over a 60-day period, so those items won’t hit store shelves until mid-December.